 - the amount of time spent outdoors

-- the type of measures taken to avoid mosquito bites
+- the type of measures taken to avoid mosquito bites.

 Other people may be at risk of yellow fever infection.
 Please speak to your doctor regarding your individual circumstances.

-- using treated mosquito nets
+- sleeping under treated mosquito nets

 There is no specific treatment for yellow fever.
 Infected people may require hospitalisation, where they will receive care to relieve symptoms and be closely observed.